 ACA Trumped Webinar Q&A

 Last week, I gave an important status update on the ACA during an Assurance University webinar.
-If you missed the webinar, you can check out the recording here.
 I discussed some of the changes made in the first few weeks of the Trump Presidency and how these changes affect you now, and what to look forward to in the coming months and years as we transition to new rules and regulations.
 The webinar brought up a lot of great questions, and we’re answering a few below.

 1. Is the employer mandate going away?

 It’s unknown at this time.
 The talk in DC is that it may, but there are many issues in repealing this requirement.
 We have to wait to see the totality of the replacement plan before we can say definitively whether the employer mandate goes away.